Showing 1 - 1 OF 1

 Contact information for key programs and services at this installation.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-Deployments are a way of life for military families and it is one of the most difficult aspects of military life.
-Our Deployment Support Program is designed to help the military member (single or married), as well as family members, understand and anticipate the physical & emotional demands associated with deployment.
+Deployments are a way of life for military families and it is one of the most difficult aspects of the military life cycle.
+Our Readiness Program is designed to help the military member (single or married), as well as family members, understand and anticipate the physical & emotional demands associated with deployment.

-Deployment Support offers education to help the military members and family members understand the deployment assignment; help military members and family members understand the emotions they will undergo before, during, and after deployment, provide financial, emotional and emergency support to family members coping with the separation.
+The Readiness Program offers education to help the military members and family members understand the deployment mission; help military members and family members understand the emotions they will undergo before, during, and after deployment, provide financial, emotional and emergency support to family members managing the separation.

 Pre-deployment preparation is a key factor in making your deployment less stressful for you and your family.
-To be deployment ready is a personal responsibility and should not be something you wait to do until you hear you are being deployed - by then it is too late to be fully prepared.
+Deployment readiness is a personal responsibility and should not be something you wait to do until you hear you are being deployed - by then it is too late to be fully prepared.

-The JB Charleston Airman and Family Readiness Center at the Air Base gather family contact information at the mandatory pre-deployment briefing.
-The information is used to stay in contact with family members during the service member's deployment.
-An information packet is also given to the deploying member that includes information on the services listed below:
+The JB Charleston Military and Family Readiness Center at the Air Base gathers family contact information at the mandatory pre-deployment briefing.
+This information is used to stay in contact with family members during the service member's deployment.
+Information is also provided to the deploying member and families that includes:

-Each unit also has a Key Spouse/Ombudsman.
-Which are formal liaisons between unit spouses and leadership?
-They are trained volunteers that provide a vital link to families during deployments.
-Contact your unit or the A&FRC to get contact information for your squadron.
+Each unit also has a Key Spouse/Ombudsman which are formal liaisons between unit spouses/families and leadership.
+They are trained volunteers that provide a vital link between families during deployments.
+Contact your unit or the M&FRC to get contact information for your units Key Spouse/Ombudsman.